You’ve put a lot of time into creating your online course. You’ve wrote the scripts, shot the video, handled the editing, and you’re ready to publish.

-In terms of a payment processor and contact protector, I personally use and recommend MemberPress.
+In terms of a payment processor and contact protector, I personally use and recommend MemberPress, which integrates with Square and PayPal.
 You can check out my full review of MemberPress by clicking here.
 If you’re serious about self-hosting your course, you’ll want to take the time to do so.

-Zippy Courses is another solid choice, but I personally prefer MemberPress because it’s bundled with a built-in affiliate program called Affiliate Royale.
+LearnDash is another solid choice, and I use this along with MemberPress because it’s bundled with a built-in affiliate program called Affiliate Royale.
 This highly customizable plugin makes it easy for affiliates to promote your courses, and earn commissions for doing so.
 This is a great way to drive additional traffic to your courses while building your perception as an authority figure in your space at the same time.

 Volume Vs. Margin